cloudability/lascivious/README.md

 # Lascivious

-This plugin simplifies the use of Kiss Metrics with Rails.
+This plugin simplifies the use of KISSmetrics with Rails.

-Kiss Metrics really works best with Javascript.
+KISSmetrics really works best with Javascript.
 The problem is that in Rails the best place to decide whether to fire off an event is inside a Controller.

 Using a flash mechanism this plugin provides a series of helper functions to allow your Controller to inject the correct Javascript into any page.

-It's a work-in-progress right now and is pretty dumb: you have to RTFM on when to insert what.
-We will probably extend functionality to handle aliasing and strong typing of users.

 ## Instructions